 If that’s the case, sometimes it’s just a matter of thinking proactively about the reality of the workload and outside the box about who could actually help.
 For example:

-- Many admins or young workers are highly skilled in Excel and other tools/programs and can lend a hand to help: a) aggregate, mine and organize data; b) create charts or slide presentations for company meetings and webinars; c) aggregate and organize social media or CRM data; d) conduct keyword and online competitive research; or e) help the sales team get ready for a trade show.
+- Many admins or young workers are highly skilled in a plethora of tools/programs and can lend a hand to help do things like: a) aggregate, mine and organize data; b) create charts or slide presentations for company meetings and webinars; c) aggregate and organize social media or CRM data; d) conduct keyword and online competitive research; or e) help the sales team get ready for a trade show.

-- Interns or temps could be brought in to: create reports and dashboards, customize the CRM; draft the company’s policies and content calendar for blog posts and social media; research and organize data for a white paper or blog post; or develop a detailed project plan to help the team stay organized.
+- Interns or temps could be brought in to: a) create reports & dashboards and customize the CRM; b) draft the company’s communication policies and content calendar for blog posts and social media; c) research and organize data for a white paper or blog post; or d) develop a detailed project plan to help the team stay organized.